 - No Medication for Me: Trickster has gone off his meds, only taking them when he "feels down".
 Flash talks some sense into him about that, pointing out that he'd donned his supervillain costume without realizing it.

-- Noodle Incident: the Rogues discussion in the Bad-Guy Bar; Mirror Master gets called out on two embarrassing incidents.
+- Noodle Incident: Mirror Master gets called out on two embarrassing incidents during the Rogues' talk in the Bad-Guy Bar.